NOTICE as of December 2, 2022, this entire topic has been updated and merged into our official docs on the page Migrating to a New Splunk Deployment.

 We get asked fairly regularly about moving our app from one server to another.
 The answer to this question is very dependent on your environment.

 In the below we talk about a migration strategy for a single standalone Splunk server with our apps on it, that’s acting as your SFTP server for your CUCM implementation, and doing no other duties.

 We also include the reasonably easy extension to that situation of having your SFTP server be on another server which uses the Splunk Universal Forwarder (UF) to send the data in to the Splunk server.

 Really, these are important, because they are quite load bearing.

 - We cannot guarantee this process will work.
-You should assume it won’t, and that you should have tested backups and a restore plan.
+You should have tested backups and a restore plan.

 - If you haven’t tested your backups, it’s as good as not having backups at all.
 Test them!